Spatial deformation in a Bayesian spatiotemporal model for incomplete matrix-variate responses: Interpolation

-To embed the interpolation step within the hierarchical framework, the parameter set is augmented to $\boldsymbol{\theta}_{\interp}=\{\boldsymbol{\theta},\uvec{\mathbf{Y}}_{\mis},\mathbf{D}^{\ast}\}$, and we define $\uvec{\mathbf{Y}}_{\interp}=\{\uvec{\mathbf{Y}}_{t}^{\ast}\}_{t=1}^{T}$.
+To embed the interpolation step within the hierarchical framework, the parameter set is augmented to $\boldsymbol{\theta}_{\interp}=\{\boldsymbol{\theta},\uvec{\mathbf{Y}}_{\mis},\mathbf{D}^{\ast}\}$, and we define $\mathbf{Y}_{\interp}=\{\mathbf{Y}_{t}^{\ast}\}_{t=1}^{T}$.
 The corresponding predictive density can then be written as

+It is worth noting that, as in Section~\ref{subsec:MCMC}, both vectorized and matrix representations are used in a complementary manner.
+While the predictive density in \eqref{eq:Interpolation} is naturally expressed in vectorized form, the conditional distributions in \eqref{eq:Interpolation_D} and \eqref{eq:Interpolation_Y} are evaluated using matrix-normal formulations, which lead to more efficient computations.

-Since the integral in \eqref{Eq_Interpolation} has no closed form, it is approximated via Monte Carlo simulation by extending the steps of Algorithm~\ref{Alg_DA_full} (see Algorithm~\ref{Alg_Interpolation}).
-At each iteration, $\{\uvec{\mathbf{y}}_{\mis}, \boldsymbol{\theta}\}$ are sampled, the deformation is propagated to $\mathbf{D}^{\ast}$ using \eqref{Eq_Interpolation-D}, and conditional samples of $\uvec{\mathbf{Y}}_{t}^{\ast}$ are drawn using \eqref{Eq_Interpolation-Y}.
-By accumulating these samples across iterations, the algorithm yields posterior predictive distributions for the responses at ungauged sites.
+Since the integral in \eqref{eq:Interpolation} has no closed form, it is approximated via Monte Carlo simulation.
+For each posterior sample $\{\mathbf{y}^{(k)}, \boldsymbol{\theta}^{(k)}\}$, the deformation is propagated to $\mathbf{D}^{\ast(k)}$ using \eqref{eq:Interpolation_D}, and conditional samples of $\mathbf{Y}_{t}^{\ast(k)}$ are drawn using \eqref{eq:Interpolation_Y}.
+By accumulating these samples across iterations, the algorithm yields Monte Carlo approximations to the posterior predictive distributions of the responses at ungauged sites.
+This procedure is described in Algorithm~\ref{alg:Interpolation}.